Serious Traffic Offenses

 Traffic tickets are very common, and most drivers have gotten one or more for speeding or rolling through a stop sign.
 You go take care of it at municipal court, and maybe wind up paying a little more for auto insurance.

 However, it’s possible to get in very serious trouble while driving.
 Some traffic offenses can lead to dramatically higher fines, and even jail time.
-While you may feel comfortable representing yourself on a speeding ticket, these serious traffic offense carry significant consequences.
+While you may feel comfortable representing yourself on a speeding ticket, these serious traffic offenses carry significant consequences.

 If you are facing a traffic charge with serious implications, you do not want to show up in court by yourself and hope for the best.
 You can have a skilled Des Moines serious traffic offense lawyer representing you.
 Our criminal defense attorneys at McCarthy & Hamrock, P.C. will treat your traffic charges with the gravity they deserve.
 We will fight the charges and seek the have them reduced or dismissed.
-Call us today at (515) 279-9700 to schedule a free consultation.

 We represent clients facing serious traffic charges throughout the Des Moines area, including in West Des Moines, Ankeny, Urbandale, Johnston or anywhere in Polk County, Dallas County or the state of Iowa.